DanHult88/team-platform/README.md

 # A Team Platform.

-A Full-stack team and project management platform for your team.
+A Full-stack team and project management platform for your team

 ## Tech stack
 - React (Vite)